AdobeDocs/experience-platform.en/help/query-service/auth-api/ip-access.md

 ---
 keywords: Experience Platform; security; ip-access; QS-Auth; API guide; query service; IP ranges
-solution: Experience Platform
-title: IP Access API Endpoint
+title: IP Access Endpoint
-description: Guide to managing IP ranges for sandbox access in Query Service using the IP Access API endpoint.
+description: Learn how to manage IP ranges for sandbox access in Query Service using the IP Access API endpoint.
 role: Developer
 ---
-# IP Access Endpoint
+# IP Access endpoint

 To secure data access within a specified Query Service sandbox, use the IP Access endpoint to manage allowed IP ranges.
 You can use this API to fetch, configure, or delete IP ranges associated with your organization's ID.

-This document covers the requests and responses you can make and receive from the `/security/ip-access` endpoint.

-## Available actions

-The following actions are supported by the IP Access API:
+You can perform the following actions with the IP Access API:

 - **Fetch all IP ranges**
 - **Set new IP ranges**
 - **Delete existing IP ranges**

+This document covers the requests and responses that you can make and receive from the `/security/ip-access` endpoint.

 >[!NOTE]
 >
 >You must have a user token to call this API.
-See the [getting started guide]() for information on  values required for each of the headers.
+See the [getting started guide](./getting-started.md) for information on acquiring the required values for each of the headers.

 ## Fetch all IP ranges {#fetch-all-ip-ranges}